 There are three major stages of the buying cycle, according to Hubspot.
 Leads need to become aware of your product or service, they then need to evaluate your offering to see if it’s the right fit for their company’s needs, and finally, prospects have to make their buying decision.
 So, with strategic content mapping, marketing teams can accelerate the buyer’s journey.
 What do marketers need to keep in mind when doing this?

-- Focus on the Customer Experience — Think of how you can deliver content to your customers in the most enjoyable way to increase engagement.
-For example, video is the most viewed form of content across social media channels, so create short video case studies so that your prospects can gather the information that they need quickly and easily about your company, without any hassles.
+Think of how you can deliver content to your customers in the most enjoyable way to increase engagement.
+72% of customers prefer to learn about a product or service through video, so create short video case studies so that your prospects can gather the information that they need quickly and easily about your company, without any hassles.

 However, if marketing teams are only responsible for 25% of lead pipeline, this means that the majority of your sales pipeline is dependent on your sales team.
 In order for sales teams to benefit from effective ABM campaigns, they need to be actively prospecting so that marketing teams can help accelerate the buyer’s journey.

 So, what are the most successful tactics for sales prospecting?
 Popular tactics for sales prospecting include cold calling, using a sales data provider to contact prospects directly or via email, social selling, and event-based selling.
 Effective sales teams often employ a mix of these prospecting strategies, but these strategies are only as effective as the processes that are in-place.